 You are only able to get on top of the problem with a comprehensive understanding of the counterfeiter’s network.
-If this battle had taken place with clustering and an intelligence led strategy then it could have been taken out in one fell swoop, ensuring serious setbacks rather than minor inconveniences.
+If this battle had taken place with Network Analysis and an intelligence-led strategy then it could have been taken out in one fell swoop, ensuring serious setbacks rather than minor inconveniences.

-Building clusters allows us to understand how their social media combines with marketplace listings or e-shops to boost sales.
-When we trace links between all these separate accounts we aim to take out the whole cluster, preventing the ability for replacements to spring up instantaneously.
+Building network visualizations allows us to understand how their social media combines with marketplace listings or e-shops to boost sales.
+When we trace links between all these separate accounts we aim to take out the whole network, preventing the ability for replacements to spring up instantaneously.

-In our second piece, we dive into the details of this cluster and provide a deeper analysis of the findings.
+In our second piece, we dive into the details of this network and provide a deeper analysis of the findings.

-Learn more about Incopro’s advanced clustering technology, or request a personalized Talisman demo below to learn how we can help your business fight criminal networks.
+Learn more about Incopro’s advanced Network Analysis technology, or request a personalized Talisman demo below to learn how we can help your business fight infringer networks.